The Killer Is on the Phone

 The Killer Is on the Phone (L'assassino... è al telefono) is a 1972 giallo film directed by Alberto De Martino.
 It was released in the U.S. in July, 1975.

 The film is set in Bruges, Belgium, and stars Telly Savalas and Anne Heywood.
-The story follows an attractive actress who suffers from amnesia and paranoia triggered by a chance encounter with a professional assassin, who in turn begins to follow her with his knife.
+The story follows an attractive actress who has amnesia and paranoia triggered by a chance encounter with a professional assassin, who in turn begins to follow her with his knife.

 Plot

 Professional killer Ranko is to assassinate Dillon, a United Nations emissary sent to help reach an understanding between England, Arab oil suppliers, and the Seven Sisters.

 Boarding a ferry, Ranko spots Eleonor Loraine, an actress.
 Seeing him, she loses consciousness.
 Eleonor then starts suffering from amnesia, which reaches back five years to when Peter Vervoort, her lover, supposedly died in a car accident.
 Because she recognised him, Ranko, who actually killed Peter, abandons his assignment and keeps following her, waiting for an opportunity to murder her too.

 Eleonor, home in Bruges, is surprised to find that her house was razed years ago.
 She calls the Flamingo Theater to speak to Peter, and her sister Dorothy reminds her that they visited his grave together.
 Eleonor visits the crypt of Peter Vervoort and another Eleonor, his mother.
 Dorothy takes Eleonor to her current home, where Doctor Chandler and theatre critic George await her, neither of whom she recognises, despite being married to the latter for three years.
 In a paranoid fit, she believes everybody is acting to drive her mad.
 Chandler sedates her.

 Her actor colleague Thomas Braun- a former secret lover of hers- visits her at the hospital, where Chandler administers a truth serum to cure her.
 In a vision, she sees herself kissing Peter while Ranko approaches, touching her with his knife and exposing her breasts.

 Eleonor goes to the theatre to rehearse the leading role in Lady Godiva, which is to premiere the same week.
 Ranko awaits her in the lobby but does not strike, irritated that she does not recognise him.
 On stage, Eleonor erroneously recites the monologue of Lady Macbeth, which was on five years ago.

 Walking through Bruges, Eleonor meets a jester who triggers memories.
 One night, Eleonor had sex with Thomas and revealed her first time was when she was 13.
 He called her a whore, then clang to her legs, saying he could not live without her.
 Coming home at night, Eleonor finds a pistol in the drawer and confronts her husband.
 When Ranko calls, George picks up; Ranko remains silent.
 Eleonor sees how George puts something in her drink and runs away.